RobinEliseo/academic-kickstart/content/project/TEDxCollegeOfEuropeNatolin.md

 ---
-title: TEDx College of Europe Natolin: "Embracing Diversity"
+title: 'TEDx College of Europe Natolin: "Embracing Diversity"'

 summary: Ted conference organised at the College of Europe, 2018